Skip to content

 2.1.3: If you hold down the Shift key when clicking on the LiveSync Settings (cog) button, you will see more options:

-See section 3 below on Settings.
+See also: Section 3 on Settings.

 We recommend exporting/importing the model via LiveSync rather than via .DAE format as it is faster and requires fewer resources.

-2.2: Method B: Export to Lumion (Collada .DAE file) for Revit 2016 to 2025
+2.2: Method B: Export to Lumion (Collada .DAE file) for Revit 2016 and newer

 Lumion 10 and newer: